Transparency

 Proof of Reserves Audit

 This audit applies the AICPA criteria to EIG Global Trust stablecoins.
-The AICPA recommends using a specific measurement point in time for reporting purposes of stablecoins, this audit report measurement point is 9 May 2025.
+The AICPA recommends using a specific measurement point in time for reporting purposes of stablecoins.

 The primary objective of stablecoin audits is to determine “Proof of Reserves” are complete, accurate, and disclosure in the token issuer’s (EIG Global Trust) redeemable tokens outstanding, redemption assets available to redeem, and the redemption assets are equal to or greater than the redeemable tokens outstanding.
 In summary, the stablecoin audit: